Queen ‘warms up’ six-year-old girl’s ‘cold hands’ during blustery outdoor event

 The Queen went to “warm up” a child’s “cold hands” as she attended an outdoor lunch on a blustery, grey day.

-Camilla attended a community lunch at Canary Wharf in London on Wednesday to celebrate community friendship and nature at Eden Dock.
+Camilla attended a Big Lunch at Canary Wharf in London on Wednesday to celebrate community friendship and nature at Eden Dock.

 She wore a black and white spotted Fiona Clare dress with a cream trench coat draped over her shoulders to the event at the quayside, which saw cloudy weather and a chilly breeze.